 At the target date, says Charlson, the equity allocation in such funds might remain at 60 percent or more, compared with a Wells Fargo fund, which would have winnowed down its stock exposure to less than 30 percent.

 Those who wish, or need, to go for growth during retirement would be best served in a fund that uses a "through" glide path, says Charlson, while more conservative investors and those with significant personal savings outside their target-date fund might instead opt for a "to" fund that focuses on wealth preservation.

 Target-date fund drawbacks

-Investors can purchase target-date funds independently through retail brokers, but the overwhelming majority invests in these products through their 401(k) plans at work.
+Investors can purchase target-date funds independently through retail brokers, but the overwhelming majority invest in these products through their 401(k) plans at work.

 That's largely because these funds are deemed qualified default options for plans that automatically enroll their employees.
 As such, employees who don't actively select their fund options will have a fund chosen for them by their employer.

 That's all the more reason to perform your own due diligence, according to the Employee Benefit Research Institute.

 Indeed, the convenience of putting your savings on autopilot comes with some pretty big potential drawbacks.